enspiral/handbook/index/catalysts.md

 We're governed by the [Catalyst Agreement](https://github.com/enspiral/handbook/tree/d3234f4c1fe3afc87e5231beeb2d3926aee696d2/agreements/catalyst.html)

-Current catalysts are: john gieryn and Joriam Philipe.
+Current catalysts are: **john gieryn and Joriam Philipe**

-Current catalyst supporters are: Susan Basterfield, Joshua Vial, Teddy Taptiklis, and Phoebe Tickell.
-The catalyst supporters are invited to hold more strongly the responsibility of selection, support, and – most importantly – funding of Catalysts, but are aided by the Catalysts.
+Current catalyst supporters are: Lisa Gill, Joshua Vial, and Teddy Taptiklis.
+The catalyst supporters are invited to hold more strongly the responsibility of selection, support, and funding of Catalysts, but are aided by the Catalysts (especially in the latter).

 Catalysts operate on 2 week sprints.